Prenatal Genetic Counseling

-Genetic tests don't yield easy-to-understand results.
-They can reveal the presence, absence, or malformation of genes or chromosomes.
-Deciphering what these complex tests mean is where a genetic counselor comes in.
+Genetic tests yield complex results.
+Understanding what they mean is where a genetic counselor comes in.

 Genetic counselors are professionals who have completed a master's program in medical genetics and counseling skills.
 They then pass a certification exam administered by the American Board of Genetic Counseling.

 Most couples planning a pregnancy or who are expecting don't need genetic counseling.
-About 3% of babies are born with birth defects each year, according to the Centers for Disease Control and Prevention (CDC) — and of the malformations that do occur, the most common are also among the most treatable.
-Cleft palate and clubfoot, two of the more common birth defects, can be surgically repaired, as can many heart malformations.
+About 3% of babies are born with birth defects each year, says the Centers for Disease Control and Prevention (CDC).
+Many problems that happen are treatable.
+Cleft palate and clubfoot, two of the more common birth defects, can be surgically repaired, as can many heart defects.

 Experts recommend that all pregnant women, regardless of age or circumstance, be offered genetic counseling and testing to screen for Down syndrome.

-It's especially important to consider genetic counseling if any of the following risk factors apply to you:
+It's especially important to consider genetic counseling if:

-- a standard prenatal screening test (such as the alpha fetoprotein test) yields an abnormal result
+- a standard prenatal screening test has an abnormal result

 - either parent or a close relative has an inherited disease or birth defect